Dawsyn/miniproject2DawsynBirtell/README.md

 # Mini Project 2

 ### Description
-This program gets the closing prices of the last 10 days of 5 stocks and plots the prices on a graph.
+This program looks at the last 5 iphone models and compares the launch prices across 5 different regions

 ### Dependencies